jepegit/cellpy/docs/tutorials/configuring.rst

 How the configuration parameters are set and read
 -------------------------------------------------

-When ``cellpy`` is imported, it sets a default set of parameters.
+When ``cellpy`` is imported, a default set of parameters is set.
 Then it tries to read the parameters from your .conf-file (located in your user directory).
-If it is successful, the parameters set in your .conf-file will over-ride the default ones.
+If successful, the parameters set in your .conf-file will over-ride the default.

 The parameters are stored in the module ``cellpy.parameters.prms``.

-If you during your script (or in your ``jupyter notebook``) would like to change some of the settings (*e.g.* if you want to use the ``cycle_mode`` option "cathode" instead of the default "anode"), then import the prms class and set new
+If you would like to change some of the settings during your script (or in your ``jupyter notebook``), *e.g.* if you want to use the ``cycle_mode`` option "cathode" instead of the default "anode", then import the prms class and set new
 values:

 .. code-block:: python